What are file formats? What are the common Hadoop file format features? Which format should you be using?

 AVRO File Format

-Avro is a row-based storage format for Hadoop, which is widely used as a serialization platform.
+Avro format is a row-based storage format for Hadoop, which is widely used as a serialization platform.

-The data itself is stored in a binary format making it compact and efficient.
+The data itself is stored in a binary format making it compact and efficient in Avro files.

 1. Data from the landing zone is usually read as a whole for further processing by downstream systems (the row-based format is more efficient in this case).